sagarjaink/apify-mcp-server/README.md

 # ⚙️ Usage

-The Apify MCP Server can be used in two ways: **as an Apify Actor** running at Apify platform or as a **local server** running on your machine.
+The Apify MCP Server can be used in two ways: **as an Apify Actor** running on the Apify platform or as a **local server** running on your machine.

 ## 🇦 MCP Server Actor